oneofremii/PersonalWebsiteV2/README.md

 {% code overflow="wrap" %}
 ```
 Apart from working, I also love to drive, play video games, and watch TV.
 Driving, especially with friends, is a great way to pass the time, and a great way to calm down after a long day.
 Im currently driving a 2006 Pontiac Vibe, running strong with 215,000 miles.
 Playing video games has helped me to practice communication, decision-making skills, and hand-eye coordination skills.
 My current favorite game is Valorant.
 Like most people, Im a fan of the easy-to-watch comedy, The Office.
-The closest thing to sports I participate in is Axe throwing.
-Temporarily, I even worked as an designer.
+The closest thing to sports I participate in is swimmer and badminton.
+Temporarily, I even worked as an swimming and badminton coach.
 ```
 {% endcode %}